 Will Swing convert teachers outside California to W-2 employees?

-Yes.
-Swing plans to begin converting teachers outside California to W-2 employees beginning in the summer of 2021.
-We will notify you by email when it's your turn to convert.
-In the mean time, Swing Subs outside California may continue to pick up teaching assignments as 1099 contractors.
+Not at this time.
+However, we will notify you should your state be set to convert.
+Swing Subs outside California may continue to pick up teaching assignments as 1099 contractors.

 What if I don’t want to be a W-2 employee?